WHUIR/ME-CNER/README.md

 # ME-CNER
 Code for CIKM 2019 paper "Exploiting Multiple Embeddings for Chinese Named Entity Recognition".

-**We are continuing working on the code to improve its readability and will release it before the conference.**

 ## Citation
 If you use this code in your work, please kindly cite our work:
 ```bibtex